IEEE 1394: Operating system support

 In Linux, support was originally provided by libraw1394 making direct communication between user space and IEEE 1394 buses.
 Subsequently, a new kernel driver stack, nicknamed JuJu, has been implemented.

+IEEE 1394 drivers are no longer included in Windows by default since Windows 10.
+FireWire support was removed from macOS in macOS Tahoe 26.
+Support for FireWire in Linux is planned to be deprecated after 2029.

 Cable TV system support

 Under FCC Code 47 CFR 76.640 section 4, subsections 1 and 2, Cable TV providers (in the US, with digital systems) must, upon request of a customer, have provided a high-definition capable cable box with a functional FireWire interface.
 This applied only to customers leasing high-definition capable cable boxes from their cable provider after April 1, 2004.

 The interface can be used to display or record Cable TV, including HDTV programming.
 In June 2010, the FCC issued an order that permitted set-top boxes to include IP-based interfaces in place of FireWire.

 Comparison with USB

 While both technologies provide similar end results, there are fundamental differences between USB and FireWire.
 USB requires the presence of a host controller, typically a PC, which connects point to point with the USB device.
 This allows for simpler (and lower-cost) peripherals, at the cost of lowered functionality of the bus.
 Intelligent hubs are required to connect multiple USB devices to a single USB host controller.
 By contrast, FireWire is essentially a peer-to-peer network (where any device may serve as the host or client), allowing multiple devices to be connected on one bus.

 The FireWire host interface supports DMA and memory-mapped devices, allowing data transfers to happen without loading the host CPU with interrupts and buffer-copy operations.
-Additionally, FireWire features two data buses for each segment of the bus network, whereas, until USB 3.0, USB featured only one.
-This means that FireWire can have communication in both directions at the same time (full-duplex), whereas USB communication prior to 3.0 can only occur in one direction at any one time (half-duplex).
+Additionally, FireWire (in 1394b) features two data buses for each segment of the bus network, whereas, until USB 3.0, USB featured only one.
+While this means that FireWire can physically have communication in both directions at the same time (full-duplex), this is used to overlap bus arbitration with data transmission.
+1394b is still only half-duplex for data transmission.
+USB communication prior to 3.0 can only occur in one direction at any one time (half-duplex).

 While USB 2.0 expanded into the fully backwards-compatible USB 3.0 and 3.1 (using the same main connector type), FireWire used a different connector between 400 and 800 implementations.